ORLANDO (adapted from the original by Virginia Woolf)

 The Queen was getting dressed.

-CHORUS: (dressing the Queen)
+(dressing the Queen)

 Your stockings, Mum—

-Your farthingdale, Mum—
+Your farthingale, Mum—

 which was tightened